genomicsclass/leanpub/manuscript/bayes_exercises.md

     file.remove(tmpfile)
     ```
 A>
-A>    We learned to use the `dplyr` package.
+A>    Learn to use the `dplyr` package.
 Please review for example with [this tutorial](http://cran.rstudio.com/web/packages/dplyr/vignettes/introduction.html).
 A>
 A>    Here we use `dplyr` to obtain the necessary information to perform an hierarchical model
 A>